Widett Circle

 In December 2022, the MBTA Board authorized the agency to negotiate to purchase the property for use as a layover yard.
 The purchase price is expected to be around $200 million, with construction expected to take three years.
-The new yard will likely include provisions for building an air rights project in the future and may reduce the need for layover facility at the former Beacon Park Yard in Alston.
+The new yard will likely include provisions for building an air rights project in the future and may reduce the need for layover facility at the former Beacon Park Yard in Allston.
+The MBTA took possession of the property in April 2023.
+Amtrak was also interested in laying over trains at Widett Circle.
+In October 2025, funding for the first phase of Widett Circle construction was included in bonds backed by "Fair Share" tax revenues.
+It includes demolition of existing structures, environmental remediation, elevating the site by 5 feet to avoiding flooding, and construction of a six-track layover facility for electric Fairmount Line trains by 2028.